-What is Zone-Doubling on a Honeywell VISTA System?
+What is Zone Doubling on a Honeywell VISTA System?

-Zone-Doubling, available on the Vista-20P and Vista-21iP panels, is a method of using different resistor values to allow zones 2-8 to each be treated as two separate zones.
-When zone 2 is doubled, it becomes both zone 2 and 10.
-Zone 2 uses a 3K resistor, and zone 10 uses a 6.2K resistor.
+Zone Doubling, available on the Vista-20P, Vista-21iP, and VISTAH3, is a method of using different resistor values to allow compatible single-zone inputs to be treated as two separate zones.
+In the pairing, the lower number zone uses a 3K resistor.
+The higher number one uses a 6.2K resistor.

-Only zones 2 through 8 can be doubled, which adds up to seven additional hardwired zones.
+On the VISTA-20P and VISTA-21iPLTE only zones 2 through 8 can be doubled, which adds up to seven additional hardwired zones.
 When zone 2 is doubled, it becomes both 2 and 10, when zone 3 is doubled, it becomes both 3 and 11, and so on.
 Zone 1 can not be doubled, as it is electrically isolated from all other zones on the panel, and it has a lower resistance tolerance than any other zone (100 ohms tolerance, vs. 300 ohms).
 This is because it serves as the panel's 2-wire smoke zone.

 The following rules apply to doubled zones:

 - Response Time.
 The response time programmed for the lower zone number will also apply to the higher zone number.
-If zone 3 is programmed with a 700 millisecond response time, zone 11 will also have a 700 millisecond response time.

 - Normally Closed Only.
 Only Normally Closed devices can be doubled.
 A short across either resistor of a doubled zone will cause a tamper response (Day/Night) on both doubled zones.
 When the system is armed, this will report as an E135 and is treated as an alarm.
 When disarmed, it reports as an E383 and displays as a trouble.